NovySan/unl-digifab/sessions/week3.md

    - (f.ex. for 1/8" birch plywood you would extrude it to something like 0.125" thick. you can use your calipers to check these measurements)
 5. Exporting to SVG.

-__3D Structures with 2D Materials__
+__Tab and Slot Construction__
 1. How can we build 3d structure with 2d materials?
 2. Tab and slot construction? (also called finger joints)

-References:
+3. Tutorials
    - Finger joint laser cut box: https://www.youtube.com/watch?v=FBSQGHBpBWg
    - Finger joint tutorial in Rhino with boolean operations: https://www.youtube.com/watch?v=AYxUUSWIRW4

-__Advanced__
+__Advanced 3D Forms__
 - Living hinge construction
   - Kerf Bending Experiments: https://www.martin-breuer.com/kerf-bending-patterns
   - Lattice Hinge Design Workshop: https://futurearchi.org/t/lattice-hinge-design-workshop-starting-from-an-open-source-grasshopper-design/576